-This course guide is designed to help students enrolled in Diana Gorman Jamrozik's Accessibility Chicago: Reimagining Columbia Spaces.
+This course guide is designed to help students enrolled in Accessibility Chicago: Reimagining Columbia Spaces.

 On this page you will find a list of recommended library resources for conducting research.

-Additional pages are designed to help you focus your research for the topics highlighted during the course.
+Additional pages are designed to help you focus your research on topics highlighted during the course.

 Elise Roy is a deaf human centered designer, former lawyer, and motivational speaker who works in the vanguard of the disruptive innovation movement.
 She is a passionate proponent of the notion that when we design for disability, we often develop solutions that are better than when we design for the norm.